paddyhockey1/Ducks-Fansite/README.md

 ### Future Features

 * A schedule page that would list the Ducks' opponenets for the 2024/25 NHL season.
 Ths could be seperated by month with clear indicators for whether it is a home or away game.
+I had attempted to insert this page here but it resulted in numerous errors in my HTML validation so I decided to eliminate it from this project.
+That page can be accessed [here](https://github.com/rogiethegoalie/Ducks-Site-Redo/blob/main/schedule.html)

 * I would like to include a history page.
 This would detail the team's entire history from 1993.
 It would also include some of the team's greatest players and statistical breakdowns of past seasons.